What is a Payment Hold?

 Common Use Case: Prescription Approval

 A common use case for payment holds is when you need to verify a prescription before charging the customer.
-Here’s how this typically works:
+Here’s how this typically works:- At checkout, place a hold on a one-time payment for the first month’s cost.

 - When the prescription is approved, release the hold to charge the customer.